How You Can Recover the Losses Caused by Your Franchisor

 Credit/Debit Card.
 By sending this information you are authorizing Mr. Kassoff to charge your Credit/Debit Card for the fee stated above.
 You should email (a) the type of card (MC, VISA, AMEX or Discover), (b) account number, (c) expiration date, (d) the three or four digit security number, (e) the billing address, (f) the name on your Credit/Debit Card and (g) your telephone number.

 The vast majority of franchisors are honest hardworking businessmen who honor their franchise agreements and diligently work with their franchisees to make the franchise a success.
 Unfortunately, in any business there are always some people who make errors or are not ethical.
-That is when an attorney who specializes in and exclusively practices Franchise Law in all 50 states is required.
+That is when an attorney who exclusively practices Franchise Law in all 50 states is required.
 When you search an attorney to represent your interests be certain to ask if his law firm practices Franchise Law exclusively.